elatov/elatov.github.io/_posts/2017-05-10-opensuse-on-macbook-pro-62.md

 	modifying /etc/X11/xorg.conf.d/50-device.conf

 ### Zypper
-SuSe is an RPM based distro but it uses it's own package manager called **zypper**.
+SUSE is an RPM based distro but it uses it's own package manager called **zypper**.
 There are a couple of things I like about **zypper**.
 I like how after an update you can run **zypper ps** and it will tell you what running programs are using the old files:

 	<> sudo zypper up
 	The following 2 packages are going to be upgraded: